 For some background, the dead would drink from Lethe to forget their past lives when reincarnated.
 It was a crucial step in the transmigration process.

 Beyond this, those that practiced Orphism were encouraged that, when faced with a decision, they should instead drink from Mnemosyne’s pool to stop the reincarnation process.
 Since the souls remember their previous lives, they would not successfully be reincarnated, thus defying the natural order of things.
 The Orphics desired to break from the cycle of reincarnation and to live eternally as souls in the veil between the world as we know it and the Underworld.

 In this sense, drinking from Mnemosyne’s pool was the most important step to take after death for an Orphic.

-Phoebe was the Titan goddess of shining intellect and held close associations to the moon thanks to her granddaughter, Artemis, of whom oftentimes took the identity of her much beloved grandmother.
+Phoebe was the Titan goddess of shining intellect and held close associations with the moon thanks to her granddaughter, Artemis, of whom oftentimes took the identity of her much-beloved grandmother.
 The practice was also adopted by Apollo, who was called by the masculine variation, Phoebus, on a number of occasions.

 Phoebe is the wife of Coeus and the devoted mother of Asteria and Leto.
 She stayed out of the conflict of the Titan War, thus being spared punishment in Tartarus, unlike her husband.

 To reiterate, many female Titans were endowed with the gift of prophecy.
 Phoebe was no exception: two out of three of her grandchildren, Hecate and Apollo, procured some degree of inherent prophetic ability as well.